Z-ER042/AR-Recognition-App/README.md

 # AR_recognition_app
-A futuristic application with facial recognition that computes a person's social status rating based on their detected features (ie. age, race, gender, emotion).
-Similar to the Black Mirror episode.
+Prototype for a futuristic application with facial recognition that can calculate and rate someone's social status based on their detected features (ex. age, race, gender, emotion) - similar to the episode from Black Mirror.

-For educational purposes only.
-Rating based on appearance reflects ethical concerns over dependency on judging individuals through AI.
+(For educational purposes only) The rating is based on appearance and reflects ethical concerns over the dependency on judging individuals through AI.

 # Live demo
 There are two ways to try a live demo.